notbowen/bb84-numpy/README.md

 All the methods are listed below.

 - `MSG`: A message containing encrypted text in the data segment.
-- `RES`: A response method to return data to the requester.
+- `RES {method}`: A response method to return data to the requester.
 - `ERR`: A error method indicating that an error has occurred.
 - `GET`: Asks the target to generate a bunch of qubits to derive the key from.
 - `BASIS`: Compares the basis of each client.
 The receiver should send a RES back to the sender.